What are the general requirements to participate?

 What is involved in each sampling tier, and what level of time and personnel is required?

-The CrustNet protocol is divided into a tiered system based on effort and commitment:
+The CrustNet protocol is divided into a tiered system based on effort and commitment.
+There is a short description here, but please see the Effort Calculator to get a sense of the effort level for each decision.

 - Tier 1: One-time survey activities designed to be easy and low-cost.